ronaldkaptein/Alcyone/readme.md

 - `title`: title of the post/static page
 - `date`: date of a post, in format yyyy-mm-dd, e.g. 2013-11-23.
 Is ignored for static pages
 - `order`: allows for manual sorting of posts/static pages in a list

 Some examples files are already present in `/content/`

-By default, the newest post is shown on the home page.
-This can be changed in `index.php` if wanted.
+By default, the file `content/startpage.md` is shown on the home page.
+If this file is not present, the newest post is shown.
+In the header of `startpage.md`, `type` should probably be set to `hidden`, or otherwise it will appear in the main menu.

 ## Internal links